 We recommend that you consult the Russell Group Informed Choices publication to help you assess the suitability of the subjects you are taking for your chosen programme.
 If you have any concerns about the suitability of your A-Level subject profile, our Admissions team is happy to advise you before making an application.

 For some of our courses we may offer applicants the chance to receive an Outstanding Potential Award (OPA).
 After assessing your academic profile and predicted grades we may invite you to an interview.
-If successful, we may make you an unconditional offer.
+If successful, we may make you an reduced offer.

 For further information please see our page on the Outstanding Potential Award including details of the degree programmes that are part of this scheme.